Lemon Basil / Lao Basil

 Buying:

-Thai Lemon Basil can be found in markets that cater to a Southeast Asian community.
+Lemon Basil can be found in markets that serve a Southeast Asian community.
 If a little wilted this basil can be refreshed by cutting the stem ends off and immersing completely in cold water for about an hour, then dry in your salad spinner.

 Storing: